Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 * First version

 == Upgrade Notice ==

-= 1.0.3 - Released on 16 December 2021 =
+= 1.0.4 - Released on 5 March 2022 =
-* Compatible with Mautic 4.x
-* Other: Bug Fixes
+New: Discontinue Notice display, From this version update, we would be discontinuing this plugin and its support.
+We had a great time serving everyone with the tool and learned a lot.